 3. Log onto the FCC ULS

-Next you need to log into the ULS, which will probably be the most difficult part of the process.
+Next you need to log into the ULS, which will probably be the most difficult part of the process — select the Online Filing login option.
 You’ll need your FRN and your password for the site.
-Hopefully, you just found your FRN but you probably do not have a password assigned yet.
-If so, you’ll need to follow the Forgot Your Password? instructions on this page.
-There is a good chance you’ll end up calling FCC Tech Support (1-877-480-3201) to get this straightened out.
+Hopefully, you just found your FRN but you may not have a password assigned yet.
+If not, you’ll need to follow the Forgot Your Password? instructions on this page.

 4. Request a Vanity Call Sign